 Pathfinder works to ensure women can receive quality, respectful maternal care from their home to the health facility.
-We mobilize communities to identify danger signs and activate emergency transport systems, so pregnant women at risk reach facilities
+We mobilize communities to identify danger signs and activate emergency transport systems, so pregnant women reach health facilities when the need arises.

-- Make sure a full range of contraceptive methods is available, so people of all ages can choose the option that’s best for them.
+Pathfinder works to ensure a full range of contraceptive methods is available, so people of all ages can choose the option that’s best for them.
 We train providers to deliver quality health care to young people, including HIV services for adolescents and young mothers.